Today, you’ll learn why are day traders not millionaires.

-Knowledge is power when it comes to being promoted in a job.
+Knowledge is power with being promoted in a job.
 The job as a day trader is so difficult that making money is rarely possible.

 It is rarely possible because day traders are competing against other smart people.

-Those people might have master’s degrees and they often specialized in math and finance.
+Those people might have master’s degrees and they often specialize in math and finance.

 Their specialization will beat most day traders in their own game.

 Most Day traders often got their training from someone on YouTube.
 On YouTube, there are so many gurus out there who appear to be profitable.

 Day trading millionaires are only a few of a kind because they are rare due to lack of capital, and the statistics have shown that only one percent can make it a millionaire.
 Only one percent make it because day trading looks like a job, and a job rarely makes a lot of money more than a business does.

 Few day traders are successful while most of them failed.
 They failed because they are competing against each other, and most of them are too clever, which makes day trading even more difficult.